 As a mind–body discipline, yoga is claimed to offer physical, mental and spiritual benefits.
 According to a study on “Yoga for Patients with Early Breast Cancer and its Impact on Quality of Life”, the following were noted:

 - Positive physical and psychological effects in different cancer patients.

-- Yoga programs for breast cancer patients showed improvements in physical well-being, social function, emotional health and functional adaption.
+- Yoga programs showed improvements in physical well-being, social function, emotional health and functional adaption.

 - Yoga programs can reduce distressing symptoms in patients undergoing treatment for breast cancer